 also on the gas temperature (which is not in equilibrium within

 the bulb).
-The breakdown voltage follows Paschen's law, which states that the
+For small inter-electrode distances, the breakdown voltage follows Paschen's law, which states that the

 relationships between pressure and breakdown voltage and electrode-spacing

 and breakdown voltage are both bathtub curves, i.e., the breakdown

 voltage can increase with either an increase or a decrease in

 either parameter.
 The discharge produces heat, and this changes

 the pressure in the region of the current path.